 From 01/02/2019 pensioners who have responsibility for children can no longer make a new claim to Tax Credits, and extra amounts to cover the cost of supporting a child are included in their Pension Credit instead.

-From 15/05/2019 couples will no longer be able to make a new claim for Pension Credit (and/or Housing Benefit as a pensioner) until BOTH members of the couple have reached their own state retirement ages.
+As of 15/05/2019 couples are no longer able to make a new claim for Pension Credit (and/or Housing Benefit as a pensioner) until BOTH members of the couple have reached their own state retirement ages.
 People affected will have to claim Universal Credit instead.
 This does not affect couples who are already entitled to Pension Credit and/or Housing Benefit on 14/05/2019 for as long as they remain entitled.

 Anyone included on a Universal Credit claim when they have already reached their state retirement age will not be expected to meet any conditions in return for the benefit but their working-age partner will be subject to all the normal conditions.